 Best for Sensitive Skin: Chia Seed Oil & Blue Tansy Oil

 Not only is chia seed oil a great hydrator (thanks to its fatty acids), but it also helps strengthen the skin barrier.
 “Chia seed oil is especially helpful for those with dry, itchy or sensitive skin, as studies have shown,” says Garshick.
 “It also can help to bring down inflammation, too.”
-Blue tansy oil is another oil that contains blue azulene to help calm redness and fight against skin irritation, thanks to its soothing properties.
+Blue tansy oil is another oil that contains azulene to help calm redness and fight against skin irritation, thanks to its soothing properties.

 Best for Acne-Prone Skin: Moringa Oil & Tea Tree Oil

 Some oils are highly comedogenic and might cause a breakout, but not moringa and tea tree oil.
 “Tea tree oil has antibacterial and anti-inflammatory qualities and is great for acne-prone skin,” says Talakoub.
-The same goes for moringa oil: it will not clog pores, and it also has antiseptic properties to help clear acne.
+The same goes for moringa oil: It will not clog pores, and it also has antiseptic properties to help clear acne.

 Best for Discoloration: Grapeseed Oil & Avocado Oil

 Grapeseed oil contains antioxidants, like proanthocyanidin, that can help with brightening discolored skin.
 “When taken orally, grapeseed oil was thought to help a type of skin discoloration called melasma,” Garshick explains.
-Avocado oil works similarly in that it contains vitamin C and E, which both work as antioxidants to fight against premature aging.
+Avocado oil works similarly in that it contains vitamins C and E, which both work as antioxidants to fight against premature aging.

 As for when to add facial oil into your skincare regimen, follow the “thinnest to thickest” rule.
 “If your oil is on the thinner side of the products you’re using, it should be applied earlier (like after your toner or serum), and then sealed in with a thicker cream on top,” says Garschick.
 That said, because some oils do provide a moisturizing benefit, oilier skin types can probably go without a moisturizer, and a facial oil can be swapped in as the last step in your routine, both morning and night.
 If you are looking to get the benefits of multiple facial oils, try “applying one in the morning, like an antioxidant-rich oil, and one at night, such as a hydrating oil,” suggests Garshick.
 Your skin will thank you.